jqueryscript/ChatGPT-Resources/README.md

 - [Chat-GPT-for-Gmail](https://github.com/dtkdt100/Chat-GPT-for-Gmail) - A browser extension to complete your email with the help of ChatGPT.
 - [ChatGPT-SelfChat](https://github.com/vitaminwater/ChatGPT-SelfChat) - Stupid browser extension to make two instances of GPT chat together.
 - [chatgpt-to-notion](https://github.com/L-a-r-t/chatgpt-to-notion) - ChatGPT to Notion brings the cleverness of ChatGPT right into your Notion workspace!
+- [chatgpt-soliloquy](https://github.com/yetone/chatgpt-soliloquy) - A Chrome extension that allows ChatGPT to engage in a conversation with itself.

 ## Other Externsions.
 - [chatgpt-vscode](https://github.com/mpociot/chatgpt-vscode) - A VSCode extension that allows you to use ChatGPT.